Draymond Green Injury Update

 "The examination indicated that Green is making steps in a positive direction and the injury is improving," the statement said.
 "He will be re-evaluated again prior to the All-Star break."

-They are on a six-game winning streak, and are 8-2 in their last ten games.
+They are on a seven-game winning streak, and are 8-2 in their last ten games.

 Related stories on NBA basketball